-Lexington Town Manager Steve Bartha is being considered for the open Town Manager position in Ipswich.
+Lexington Town Manager Steve Bartha is being considered for the open Town Manager position in Ipswich, a seaside town of about 14,000.

 “I did decide to explore the Ipswich opportunity because it’s a community my family and I have longstanding ties to, and it’s a position I had considered pursuing previously,” Bartha told the Observer.
 “I want to be clear that I remain fully focused on my work in Lexington and on the many important initiatives currently underway here.”